 PowerPoint is the default program for business communications.
 Unfortunately, these decks are created in a haphazard manner — one presentation at a time, with little thought given to the long-term value of the content within them, and the risks associated with mismanaging that content.
-Managing your company’s presentation content will unleash the valuable information hidden within all of these decks, while instituting controls to ensure message compliance.
+Managing your company’s presentation content will unleash the valuable information hidden within all of these decks while instituting controls to ensure message compliance.
 In so doing, it will improve the quality of presentations for everyone in your enterprise.

-There are three tenants to presentation management – creating, saving and presenting content.
+There are three tenants to presentation management – creating, saving, and presenting content.

 Saving Content in a Slide Library: Create a slide library; assign a location, a worksite, or subscribe to a Presentation Management service, that’s really, really easy for your team to access and use.
-This is where you store all of your best content – branded, on message, legally compliant.
+This is where you store all of your best content – branded, on-message, and legally compliant.
 The slide library should not only include content that your team needs to do their job every day, but it should also visualize the content.
-So users can easily identity the slide or file that they are looking for.
-Obviously, it should include PowerPoint, but PDF, Video, Image, Word and Excel files, as well.
+So users can easily identify the slide or file that they are looking for.
+Obviously, it should include PowerPoint, but PDF, Video, Image, Word, and Excel files, as well.
 Let your team know where and how to access it and keep the content updated.
 Oftentimes, marketing departments go to great lengths for an initiative like a slide library, only to have it die out slowly.
 Publish and update regularly, to ensure that the content evolves with your business.

 By giving easy access to the best content, anyone can talk intelligently and effectively about the company’s products and services, whether they are a newly hired junior associate or the EVP of Sales.
 Everyone is empowered to do better.

 Presenting: For some, public speaking is terrifying.
 (OK, I’ll admit they are probably not going into sales.)
 But even for the most extroverted person, giving a presentation can be stressful.
-You have a limited window to not only make a great impression, but to also convince, sell and motivate people to act favorably.
+You have a limited window to not only make a great impression but to also convince, sell and motivate people to act favorably.
 Formal training programs, speaking coaches, and practice will improve your presentation skills.
 Furthermore, apps and other technological tools can serve as a discreet coach during your presentation.
 They can provide speaker notes, comments, reference materials, etc. to ensure you’re your presentation is relevant, polished and above all, engages your audience.

-- Reduced risk – When everyone is on message, then no one is going off-brand, potentially misinforming clients, making promises the company cannot keep.
+- Reduced risk – When everyone is on message, then no one is going off-brand, potentially misinforming clients, or making promises the company cannot keep.
 Or worse for industries like pharmaceuticals and finance, going against regulations.
 Fines and lawsuits are expensive.
 Presentation management is a form of risk management.

-- Makes PowerPoint easier – A good presentation library, with best of breed content, makes it easy for individual salespeople to create killer presentations.
-It gives them a head start, with branded, professionally designed and written slides.
+- Makes PowerPoint easier – A good presentation library, with best-of-breed content, makes it easy for individual salespeople to create killer presentations.
+It gives them a head start, with branded, professionally designed, and written slides.

-- Saves time, increases productivity – By making it easier to find content and use it for your specific purposes, you’re no longer wasting time fumbling around with PowerPoint.
+- Saves time, and increases productivity – By making it easier to find content and use it for your specific purposes, you’re no longer wasting time fumbling around with PowerPoint.
 That makes you more productive.